karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 If you feel lost, don't worry.
 Breathe, relax, think and check once more with `pwd`.
 You can always get to your home folder with typing only `cd` and pressing enter.

-Actually everyone can do that and well open the whole course folder to the `Explorer` tab in VS Code.
+Actually everyone can do that and we'll open the whole course folder to the `Explorer` tab in VS Code.
 When you are in your home folder, open the `Explorer`tab on the left and click `Open Folder`.
 Paste this path, but change `$USER` to your actual username.